digital-blueprint/toolkit/packages/qr-code-scanner/README.md

 ## Events

-- `'dbp-qr-code-scanner-data'`: Outgoing Event which is fired if a QR code is detected.
+- `'code-detected'`: Outgoing Event which is fired if a QR code is detected.
 The data of the detected QR code is in `event.detail`.

 ## Local development